i2p/i2p.www/i2p2www/spec/i2np.rst

    0.9.38       DSM type bits 3-0 now contain the type;
                 LeaseSet2 may be sent in a DSM

+   0.9.36       NTCP2 transport support (if advertised in router address)

    0.9.28       RSA sig types disallowed